 Guide to Outdoor Advertising

-The new Guide provides resources for the reader to understand Indiana’s outdoor advertising control program including the full text of the applicable Indiana Administrative Code revised in 2019 and other Federal and State laws and regulations.
+The INDOT Guide to Outdoor Advertising provides resources to understand Indiana’s outdoor advertising control program including the full text of the applicable Indiana Administrative Code and other Federal and State laws and regulations.
 It also offers guidance on how to apply for, and maintain, the required permits using EPS.
-New sections include walk-throughs to register for an account with EPS and to submit a permit application along with accompanying documentation and the required fee.
+Sections include walk-throughs to register for an account with EPS and to submit a permit application along with accompanying documentation and the fee.

 Apply For a Permit Using EPS